How to clear formatting in Excel [multiple options + keyboard shortcut]

 3. Click on the Conditional Formatting button to open the menu.

-4. Click on the Clear Rules button and select the Clear Rules from Selected Sheet.
+4. Click on the Clear Rules button and select the Clear Rules from the Selected Sheet.

 Alternatively, you can use the keyboard shortcut ALT + H + L + C + S to achieve the same result.